Chart Color Schemes

 East Mackay is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population for the East Mackay statistical area (Lv2) is around 3,830.
+Analysis of ABS population updates and AreaSearch validation indicates that the estimated population of East Mackay as of February 2026 is around 3,830.
 This figure reflects an increase of 105 people since the 2021 Census, which reported a population of 3,725.
-The latest resident population estimate by AreaSearch, based on ERP data released by the ABS in June 2024 and validated new addresses, is 3,824.
-This results in a population density ratio of 1,046 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 64.0% of overall population gains during recent periods.
+The change is inferred from AreaSearch's estimate of 3,824 residents following examination of ABS ERP data released in June 2024 and eight validated new addresses since the Census date.
+This population level equates to a density ratio of 1,046 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Overseas migration primarily drove recent population growth, contributing approximately 64.0% of overall population gains.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Examining future population trends, the East Mackay (SA2) is expected to expand by 267 persons to reach a total of 4,105 by 2041.
-This reflects an overall gain of 6.8% over the 17-year period, aligning with projections for non-metropolitan areas nationally.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Future population trends indicate a projected increase just below the median of non-metropolitan areas nationally by 2041.
+According to aggregated SA2-level projections, East Mackay is expected to expand by 269 persons by this year, reflecting an overall gain of 6.8% over the 17-year period.

 Frequently Asked Questions - Population